 The White Mountain Apache Tribe also runs one of only two tribally-owned ski lodges in the United States, located 40 minutes from town.
 Pinetop-Lakeside’s Sunrise Park Resort is an incredible recreation area whether you’re visiting in the winter to hit the slopes, or the summer to mountain bike or take advantage of the resort’s other adventure activities from a climbing wall to a zipline.
 Special events include archery tournaments, rodeos and concerts.

 With a name like Pinetop-Lakeside, it’s no wonder that this region has a shocking number of lakes for Arizona.
-Enjoy a stroll around the one-mile, paved, ADA-accessible Woodland Lake or rent a stand-up paddleboard from M&M Kayaks at 1488 E White Mountain Blvd., to take a serene paddle.
+Enjoy a stroll around the one-mile, paved, ADA-accessible Woodland Lake or rent a stand-up paddleboard from Skier’s Edge at 560 W. White Mountain Blvd., to take a serene paddle.